Xilytix/commandlineparserbase/ReadMe.md

         return name == "m";
     }

 The third override, **CanOptionHaveValue(string name)**, is only required if the character separating an option name from its value is specified by a **' '** (space) or any other white space character.
 In this case, there is an ambiguity about whether the text after the option name is the option's value or a separate text parameter.
-For example, is **-m 20000** an option with the value 20000 or is **m** a flag set to true and **20000** a separate text parameter.
+For example, is **-m 20000** an option with the value 20000 or is **m** a flag set to true and **20000** a separate text parameter?

 Whenever such an ambiguity arises, CanOptionHaveValue() will be called to resolve the ambiguity.
 If CanOptionHaveValue() returns true, then the text after the option name will be its value and ProcessOption() option will be called with the text as the value parameter.
 Otherwise the option is a flag and ProcessOption() will be called with the value parameter holding null (and subsequently, ProcessTextParam() will be called with the text as the value parameter).